warrenween/SigmaCoin/src/main/java/ru/opensecreto/sigmacoin/powcba/README.md

-# PoSWBA - Proof of Storage Work and Burned Activity
+# PoWCBA - Proof of Work, Capacity, Burn and Activity

 ## General

 Algorithm is based on 4 problems:
 * **Proof of work** - miner has to solve computationally hard problem.
-* **Proof of storage** - miner has to store solution from PoW stage.
+* **Proof of capacity** - miner has to store solution from PoW stage.
 * **Proof of burn** - coin holders have to burn their coins to get chance to take part in PoA stage.
 Burned coins can not be send anymore.
 * **Proof of activity** - every burned coin is unique.